bsumlin/PyMieScatt/docs/forward.rst

    m : complex
-	The complex refractive index with the convention :math:`m=n+ik`. wavelength : float
+	The complex refractive index with the convention *m = n+ik*. wavelength : float
 	The wavelength of incident light, in nanomaters diameterRange : list, optional
 	The diameter range, in nanometers.
 Convention is [*smallest*, *largest*].
-Defaults to [10, 1000]. nd : int
+Defaults to [10, 1000]. nd : int, optional
 	The number of diameter bins in the range.
 Defaults to 1000. logD : bool, optional
 	If True, will use logarithmically-spaced diameter bins.
 Defaults to False.